eachtrach/SkinnyPostman/README.md

 From the UI, you should see the API endpoints defined in `collections.json` and be able to execute requests via the interface.

-You can modify or replace `collections.json` to point to your own Postman collection file.
+You can modify or replace `collections.json` collection file.

 ## Configuration